sethereal/marketCheck/README.md

 ## File Structure

 - `main.py`: The main file that runs the program and handles user input, display of results, and continuous checking for new listings.
-- `api.py`: Functions for interacting with the Warframe Market API, including retrieving listings and searching for specific items.
+- `api.py`: Functions for interacting with the Warframe Market API.
-- `listing.py`: Defines a `Listing` class to represent a single listing on the Warframe Market platform.
+- `listing.py`: Defines functions to represent listings on the Warframe Market platform, including retrieving listings and searching for specific items.
+- `database.py`: Handles queried input to pull attributes from listings for further query
 - `utils.py`: Utility functions used throughout the program, such as functions for formatting output or parsing user input.
-- `notification.py`: Defines a `Notifier` class to handle displaying notifications when a new listing appears that matches the search criteria.
-- discordbot.py: A separate file that contains code for integrating the Warframe Market API Python client with a Discord bot.
-This file handles Discord API interactions and receives user commands, such as search queries, from Discord users.
-It uses the functions and classes defined in the other files to search for listings and send notifications to Discord channels when new listings appear that match the search criteria.

 ## Credits